-We are committed to following best practice in our use of online behavioural targeting technology and we at all times seek to comply with applicable regulatory frameworks, such as that of the Digital Advertising Alliance.
-For more information about OBA please visit www.aboutads.info/, or www.youronlinechoices.com/ if you are located in Europe.
+We are committed to following best practice in our use of online behavioural targeting technology and we at all times seek to comply with applicable legal and regulatory frameworks, such as that of the Digital Advertising Alliance.

-If at any time you do not want information about your browsing behaviour to be used for the purposes of delivering advertising to you on this website, you can "opt out" by changing your Cookie Settings.
-Alternatively, you can opt-out of third party advertising networks by using the opt-out tools at www.aboutads.info/choices/.
+If at any time you do not want information about your browsing behaviour to be used for the purposes of delivering advertising to you on this website, you can "opt out" using the tools provided by our ad partners below.
 Please note that you will continue to see adverts but they will not be tailored to your interests.

 Please contact the Data Protection team at BBC Worldwide if you would like more information.